clipperhouse/uax29/words/README.md

 tokens := words.FromBytes(b)

 for tokens.Next() {                            // Next() returns true until end of data
-	fmt.Printf("%q\n", tokens.Bytes())         // Do something with the current word
+	fmt.Printf("%q\n", tokens.Value())         // Do something with the current word
 }
 ```

 ### Performance

-On a Mac M2 laptop, we see around 150MB/s, which works out to around 40 million words (tokens, really) per second.
+On a Mac M2 laptop, we see around 180MB/s, or around 40 million words (tokens, really) per second.
+You should see ~constant memory, and no allocations.

-You should see approximately constant memory, independent of data size.
-We iterate tokens instead of collecting them into a slice.

 ### Invalid inputs